A 2019 BGES’ Civil War Field University Program

 About the Faculty

 Your registration fee includes two nights’ hotel in Cape Girardeau.
-The headquarters hotel will be posted on this site before the end of January.
+The headquarters hotel is Pear Tree Inn Airport-St. Louis, 10810 Pear Tree Lane, St. Ann, MO 63074 phone number is 314-427-3400.
 They will have a courtesy van that goes to and from the airport and local restaurants.
 You can expect the hotel will be approximately $150 per night.
 You do not have to stay at the HQ hotel.
 We will make arrangements for people driving to the program to leave their cars at the hotel.

 Our servicing airport is St. Louis (STL).
 Our headquarters hotel will provide transportation to and from the airport.
 The area is well served by major interstate highways.
 Amtrak services St. Louis from connections in Kansas City and Chicago.

 You will be provided with a reading book and maps upon arrival.
 The following books are suggested to enhance your readiness for the program.
 Amazon.com has a program to support non-profits IF YOU SIGN UP to support Blue and Gray Education Society (EIN 54-1720582) at AmazonSmile.
 When you sign up there rather than the normal Amazon site, one-half of one percent of your purchase price will be provided to BGES as a donation from Amazon.
 This will apply not only on this purchase but others you may make at other times.

 Nini Harris: A Most Unsettled State: First Person Accounts of St. Louis During the Civil War